ErickAndres/rallystarter_client/README.md

 ## Development Tips

 An overview of the app structure and recommendations for development.
+All code changes should be based on the `develop` branch.
+It's the branch used to integrate all changes for a release.

-Request access to credentials from project lead(s).
+Request access to credentials from project lead(s) as needed.

 __Resources:__
 * [ERDs/Technical Diagrams](https://www.dropbox.com/sh/3tloq9k7lwvd93s/AABOeQRViL_qlET9SyT04bdWa?dl=0)